 - Please fill in the table included in this section with the requested information for the proposed project.
-This information must be consistent with the information in the electronic Project Programming Request form that is submitted with the application under Appendix I. - Commission staff may contact applicants for additional information. - Please refer to the Senate Bill (SB) 1 Technical Performance Measurement Methodology Guidebook which includes additional information and resources for completing the table.
+This information must be consistent with the information in the electronic Project Programming Request form that is submitted with the project nomination under Appendix I. - Commission staff may contact applicants for additional information. - Please refer to the Senate Bill (SB) 1 Technical Performance Measurement Methodology Guidebook which includes additional information and resources for completing the table.

-Measure Metric Project Type Build Future No Build Change Increase/Decrease
+Measure Metric Project Type Build Future No Build Change Increase or Decrease

+Congestion Local Road

-Congestion Reduction Change in Daily Vehicle Miles Travelled Local Road Hwy Road Transit
+Reduction Change in Daily Vehicle Miles Travelled Hwy Road

+Transit

+Local Road

-Person Hours of Travel Time Saved Local Road Hwy Road Transit
+Person Hours of Travel Time Saved Hwy Road

+Transit

-Throughput Bicyclist/Pedestrian Screen Line Counts (Optional) Active Transportation
+Throughput Bicyclist and Pedestrian Screen Line Counts Active

+(Optional) Transportation

 System Reliability Peak Period Travel Time Reliability Index Hwy Road

 Level of Transit Delay Transit

 Safety Number of Fatalities All

 Number of Serious Injuries All

 Rate of Fatalities All

 Rate of Serious Injuries All

 Economic Development Jobs Created All

 Air Quality Particulate Matter (PM 2.5 PM 10) All

-Carbon Dioxide (CO 2 ) All
+Carbon Dioxide (CO 2) All

 Volatile Organic Compounds (VOC) All

-Sulphur Dioxides (SO x ) All
+Sulphur Oxides (SO x) All

 Carbon Monoxide (CO) All

-Nitrogen Oxides (NO x ) All
+Nitrogen Oxides (NO x) All

 Cost Effectiveness Benefit Cost Ratio All

 Accessibility Number of Jobs Accessible by Mode All

-Access to Key Destinations by Mode All
+, Access to Key Destinations by Mode All

-% of Population Defined as Low Income or Disadvantaged within 1⁄2 mile of rail station, ferry terminal, or high-frequency bus stop All
+Percent of Population Defined as Low Income or All

+Disadvantaged within 1⁄2 mile of rail station, ferry

+terminal, or high-frequency bus stop

-System Preservation Pavement Condition Index Local Road Hwy Road (Pavement/Brid ge Rehabilitation only) Bridge Condition Rating for Bridge Deck, Superstructure, Substructure Local Road Hwy Road Noise Level Number of Receptors Sound walls Sound walls only Properties Directly Benefited Sound walls (For reporting only) Number of Decibels Sound walls
+System Preservation Pavement Condition Index Local Road Hwy Road (Pavement and Bridge Rehabilitation only) Bridge Condition Rating for Bridge Deck, Superstructure, Substructure Local Road Hwy Road Noise Level Number of Receptors Sound walls Sound walls only Properties Directly Benefited Sound walls (For reporting only) Number of Decibels Sound walls